vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 **Temporal difference learning (TD-learning)** is related to value-iteration or Q-learning, but it makes fewer assumptions about the environment.
 The method is called temporal difference because of the difference between current estimate, and one-lookahead estimate based on future state Q-function values.

+## Q-Transformer Paper Robotic State-Action-Reward Space

+States consists of textual instruction, 320 × 256 camera image, robot arm position, robot arm orientation, robot arm gripper.

+Actions consists of 8 dimensions: 3D position, 3D orientation, gripper closure command, and episode termination command.

+Reward is received only at the end and the termination command must be triggered for policy to receive a positive reward upon task completion.

+## Q-Transformer Q-Function Learning

 For example, in the Q-transformer a multi-modal neural network with [transformer architecture](/ml/transformers-self-attention-mechanism-simplified) is used for modeling the Q-function and TD-learning is used for offline training.

 More specifically the input camera image goes to instruction-conditioned convolutional network for images.